 Other methods of diagnosing HPV infection include:

 HPV cannot be eliminated, as it incorporates into the genome of the epithelial cells.
-However, resultant warts, precancerous and cancerous lesions can be removed.
+However, result warts, precancerous and cancerous lesions can be removed.

 Treatments may include:

-Condoms are an important means to reduce transmission of HPV.
-They do not completely eliminate the risk.
+Condoms are an important means to reduce the transmission of HPV.
+However, they do not completely eliminate the risk.

-Most cases of sexually acquired HPV infection may be prevented by vaccination during childhood before the onset of sexual activity.
+Most cases of sexually acquired HPV infection can now be prevented by vaccination during childhood before the onset of sexual activity.

 © 2019 DermNet New Zealand Trust.